ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpot-api/SDKs/qsartoolbox-python-sdk.md

 ### QSAR Toolbox Profiler

-To take a prediction with any QsarToolBox profiler, you can use the `qsartoolbox_profiler_predict_sync` method.
+To take a prediction with any QSAR Toolbox profiler, you can use the `qsartoolbox_profiler_predict_sync` method.
 Here is an example:

 ```python
 prediction = jaqpot.qsartoolbox_profiler_predict_sync(